What is compost?

 How Can You Help?

 Riverside Park Conservancy prides itself on its dedicated and knowledgeable volunteer base.
-You are invited to work side by side with our Conservancy staff by attending reoccurring volunteer opportunities at our composting facility every other Wednesday morning between 9AM and 12PM.
-The work you can expect to participate in will include loading and processing materials, weighing and recording data, measuring compost temperatures and soil moisture, helping to maintain our Tumbler and our Compost Bays, as well as caring for the surrounding garden beds.
-Learn more about volunteering in Riverside Park here
+You are invited to work side by side with our Conservancy staff to care for the landscape at the Compost Compound by attending reoccurring volunteer opportunities at our composting facility every Monday morning from 9am – 11am.
+Learn more about volunteering in Riverside Park here.